bfcrampton/PDZ-peptide-screening/README.md

 which stands for Simplified molecular-input line-entry system and represents the 2D structure of molecules.
 This
-[can be converted](http://www.webqc.org/molecularformatsconverter.php) to various other formula representation standards, MW, etc. which can be added to the data table.
+[can be converted](http://www.webqc.org/molecularformatsconverter.php) to various other formula representation standards, Molecular Weight, etc. which can be added to the data table and allow for sorting of similar compounds.

 My results data table for CAL PDZ are available here:
 [RWPTS(X-K)I Virtual Screening Results](https://docs.google.com/spreadsheets/d/1QsGFdNXZ9uxQNUd8bgr-QRWKyXIml03Ninsr090tUzU/edit?usp=sharing).
 I compiled all of the data and also searched the library for acids similar